Treatment Protocols for Cancer: Overview

 Specific treatment for cancer will be determined by your healthcare provider based on:

 Extent of the disease--type, grade, stage, and location

 Your ability to handle certain medicines, procedures, or therapies

 Outlook for the course of the disease

 What are the goals of treatment?

-Palliation (Palliation is treatment for a symptom of the cancer, such as pain.
+Ease the symptoms.
+This is called palliation.
+Palliation is treatment for a symptom of the cancer, such as pain.
 It is not a treatment for the cancer itself.
-The goal of palliation treatment is to improve the quality of life, and provide comfort and support.)
+The goal of palliation is to improve the quality of life, and provide comfort and support.

 What are the common types of cancer treatment?